maticnetwork/matic.js/docs/content/docs/advanced/exit-util.md

 ---
 Title: 'ExitUtil'
 Keywords: 'exit util, api type, read, write, polygon'
-Description: 'matic.js internally use `ABIManager` for handling abi management for you'
+Description: 'matic.js internally use ExitUtil for generating proof'
 ---

 # ExitUtil

-`matic.js` internally uses `ExitUtil` for generating proof.
+`matic.js` internally use `ExitUtil` for generating proof.
 It is a class which has different methods for helping with exit utilities.

 ## buildPayloadForExit